mvolkmann/blog/src/web-components.md

 However, it has the disadvantage that the web component definition must assume that a `template` with a given `id` has been defined outside it.

+HTML does not define a mechanism for including one HTML file into another.
+So we can't define templates in a separate file that is included.

 <img alt="Web Components and templates" style="width: 40%"
   src="/blog/assets/web-component-templates.png?v={{pkg.version}}">